CAFxX/kafkabalancer/README.md

 The goal is to minimize the workload difference between brokers in the cluster, where the workload of a broker is measured by the sum of the weights of each partition having a replica on that broker.
+Additionally leaders have to do more work (producers and consumers only operate on the leader, followers fetch from the leaders as well) so the weight applied to leader partitions is assumed to be proportional to the sum of the number of replicas and consumer groups.

 The tool is designed to be used iteratively: at each iteration only a single reassignment operation is returned by kafkabalancer.
 This is useful in a